EV Charging

 Best for solar diversion

-The Zappi is purpose-built for solar homes.
-It monitors your energy flows in real-time and adjusts charging to match excess solar production.
-Three modes: Eco (solar only), Eco+ (minimum charge rate from grid, rest from solar), and Fast (full speed regardless of solar).
+Purpose-built for solar homes.
+Monitors energy flows in real-time and adjusts charging to match excess solar.
+Three modes: Eco (solar only), Eco+ (minimum from grid), and Fast.

 Tesla Wall Connector